IamConstantine/LeetCodeFiddle/README.md

 7. [Valid Tree](https://leetcode.com/problems/graph-valid-tree) - A Tree has only V-1 edges.
 So check this and if it passes, then check if all nodes are connected.
 No need to check if graph has cycles because connected graph with cycle should have more than n - 1 edges.
 8. [Is Subtree](https://leetcode.com/problems/subtree-of-another-tree) - Easy impl using find and isSame methods but its O(N * M).
 Use Merkel Tree for O(N + M) solution.
 9. [Least Common Ancestor BST](https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-search-tree) - Return the parent which caused for p and q.
+10. [Least Common Ancestor Binary Tree](https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-tree) - count number of matches from current + left + right>=2.
+If it matches this condition, the curr node is lca.

 ### **Graph**